AliMustafa253/FastMon/README.md

 Redux-Thunk, and uses a solid Provider pattern to utilize Web3 in the entire app.
 We use Material UI for good design.

+## Pre-requisite:
+Ensure you have the following downloaded

+* NPM
+* Yarn

 ## How to Install:

 - First install dependencies.
 Run the following in the **frontend** folder
 ```
 npm install